bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 Sandbox tax provider configurations are nested within your production tax provider configuration, as such tax providers requiring a sandbox tax provider configuration should also provide the details for their production tax provider configuration.

-Additionally, when providing the details for a sandbox tax provider configuration, it's unncessary to specify the below properties because they are inherited from the parent production tax provider configuration (all other properties are still required):
+Additionally, when providing the details for a sandbox tax provider configuration, it's unnecessary to specify the below properties because they are inherited from the parent production tax provider configuration (all other properties are still required):

 * Supported store(s), i.e. all stores or supported store hashes in the case tax provider is a private instance
 * Supported / unsupported countries